celo-org/docs/docs/developer-resources/overview.md

 ---
 title: Overview
+description: Overview of key tools and resources for developers to build dApps on Celo.
 slug: /developer-guide/overview
 ---

 # Developer Guide

-This section contains information about some of the key tools and resources that will help developers start building applications on Celo.
+Overview of key tools and resources for developers to build dApps on Celo.

+___

 ## Quick Start Guides